ezrantn/catena/README.md

 ## Benchmark

-Here are the benchmark results comparing standard JSON serialization / deserialization against the custom serialization/deserialization implemented in the Catena library.
+Here are the benchmark results comparing standard JSON serialization/deserialization against the custom serialization/deserialization implemented in the Catena library.
 The benchmark was run on an Intel i5-11400H CPU with 8GB RAM.

 ```bash
 goarch: amd64